ovh/docs/pages/cloud/storage/veeam_enterprise/guide.en-gb.md

 section: Veeam
 ---

-**Last updated 23rd July 2020**
+**Last updated 4th October 2021**

 ## Objective

 Veeam Backup & Replication is a data protection software.
 It offers its users a wide range of options for backing up, replicating and restoring their data.

-**Find out how to set up a Veeam Backup & Replication server, then register it with an OVHcloud Veeam Enterprise licence server.**
+**This guide explains how to set up a Veeam Backup & Replication server, then register it with an OVHcloud Veeam Enterprise licence server.**

 ## Requirements